priya-singh-14/Polaris/README.md

 ## How to Install and Run
 Create and run the docker containers using the docker-compose.yaml file that connects the API, webpage, and SQL database.
 Then, run on your machine using the local port.
-Necessary packages and files include:
-- Streamlit library for app functionality and UI
-- Flask for API design and use

 - Begin by cloning this repository locally.
 You will need to duplicate the .env.template file and rename it to .env
 - Replace DB_NAME=northwind, to DB_NAME=polaris, which is our database, and create a MYSQL_ROOT_PASSWORD.
 - Since our docker-compose.yaml is all set up, you can open docker and start the containers using docker compose up.